HoiAlice/HoiAlice.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Mathematical Economics.
-  - Optimisation.
-Convex and not Very...
+  - Convex Optimisation and Variational Inequalities.
   - Quantum Computing and Applications.

 # Education to show in About widget